-Since that first year of that first antique apple variety, the antique apple collection has grown to over 60 varieties.
+Since that first year of that first antique apple variety, the antique apple collection has grown to over 180 varieties.
+Cox Orange Pippen, Arkansas Black, Red St. Lawrence, Tollman Sweet, and Watermelon were some of the first apples grafted.
 While some may not turnout to be wonderful apple additions, harboring some genetic material that may die out and possibly never again exist is exciting.

-Some of the Antique apple varieties are somewhat familiar like Duchess Cox Orange Pippin, Wolf River, and Fameuse.
+Some of the Antique apple varieties are somewhat familiar like Duchess Cox Orange Pippin, Wolf River, Connel Red, Harelson and Fameuse.
 Other varieties like Smokehouse, Watermelon and Lyle Bonner are much more obscure.

 Fast forward to 2020 and many trees are really starting to come into production.
 Apples will increase in availability for fresh eating, preserving and cider makers.
 Look for apples to be available at our stand at the Buffalo Farmers Market, or directly from the farm at our on farm store, opening up in 2021!